google/zetasql/docs/data-manipulation-language.md

 second updates an existing one.
 Both result in a total of 2 modified rows, which matches the `ASSERT_ROWS_MODIFIED 2` clause of the statement.

-The following statement uses `INSERT IGNORE` to add rows to the table.
+The following statement uses `INSERT OR IGNORE` to add rows to the table.

 ```
 INSERT OR IGNORE INTO Singers